Legal Research

 This approach allows you to quickly add relevant context without interrupting your thinking.
 For example, for a question about a dispute, you could type: “@opposing_conclusions @our_2024_evidence What is our best strategy to respond to the opposing party’s arguments?”

-Each response clearly indicates its sources thanks to small colored dots in the interface.
-Click on these dots to directly access the sources used and verify the accuracy of the information.
-A link to Légifrance is also available to consult the original source when possible.
-These indications allow you to quickly verify the relevance of the responses obtained and maintain control over the information used.
+Each response indicates its sources via small colored dots in the interface.
+Click on these dots to access the sources used and verify the accuracy of the information.
+A link to Légifrance is available to consult the original source when possible.

 Configuring Sources for Precise Searches